-We have a legal requirement to safely retain clinical records for 8 years or until 25 years of age (whichever is longer) from the date of last attendance or discharge.
+We have a legal requirement to safely retain clinical records (paper and electronic) for 8 years or until 25 years of age (whichever is longer) from the date of last attendance or discharge.

-The new GDPR requires data controllers not to keep information (electronic or paper) for longer than is necessary or relevant.
+The new GDPR requires data controllers not to keep information for longer than is necessary or relevant.
 We consider that retaining records for longer than the legal minimum requirement allows retrospective reference to clinical presentations and previous management and that this enhances patient care for returning patients.

-We currently hold all clinical paper records for all patients who have attended the Practice since our move in January 2005 to 78 North Station Road, Colchester, CO1 1SE (or our satellite clinics since this move).
-We have also retained older archived notes for those patients who saw us prior to January 2005 and have returned before 1st May 2018.
+We currently hold all clinical paper records for all patients who have attended the Practice since 1st January 2005.
+We have also retained older archived notes relating to episodes of care prior to 2005 for those patients who have returned to the practice before 10th July 2019.

 Electronic Data –

 Any data relating to your care will be kept securely on our server.
-We shall keep all data (for reasons as above) from 1st September 2004 when we started to utilise our electronic practice management system.
+We shall keep all data relating to clinical management (for reasons as above) from 1st September 2004 when we started to utilise our electronic practice management system.

-If you would like to know what details and records (paper and electronic) we hold for you please contact Clare Todd our DPO who will be happy to assist.
+If you would like to know what details and records (paper and electronic) we hold for you please contact Louise Brewer our Reception Manager on firstname.lastname@example.org.
+She will be happy to assist and shall pass on enquires as required to our Clinical Director.
 You have a right to access the information we keep and you can also ask us to amend or destroy/delete any information we are not legally required to keep.

 Further guidance and complaints

-If you have any questions about your personal information we hold please contact our Data Protection Officer (DPO) Clare Todd at The Physiotherapy Practice Ltd, 78 North Station Road, Colchester, CO1 1SE.
-Telephone: 01206 571892 or Email: firstname.lastname@example.org
+If you have any questions about your personal information we hold please discuss this with your physiotherapist or alternatively contact Nicola Betts Clinical Director of The Physiotherapy Practice Ltd, 78 North Station Road, Colchester, CO1 1SE.
+Telephone: 01206 571892 or Email: email@example.com

 In the event of you wishing to make a complaint about how your personal data is used, held or processed by The Physiotherapy Practice Ltd you have the right to complain to us.
 We shall respond to you within 30 days, if we do not you can complain to the ICO (Wycliffe House, Water Lane, Wilmslow, SK9 5AF.
 Tel: 0303 123 1133 or Email: http://ico.org.uk/for-the-public)